Jayesh-Vadnere/Instagram_User_Analytics/README.md

 --------------------------------------------------------------------------------------------------------------------------------------------
 ## Average number of comments per photo for each user.
-Task : Determine the Average number of comments per photo for each user.
+Task : Determine which user has the highest average number of comments per photo.
 ```sql
 SELECT u.id AS user_id, u.username, IFNULL(ROUND(AVG(comment_count), 2),0) AS avg_comments_per_photo
 FROM users u